Spice of life: a closer look at the benefits of all-powerful turmeric

 Spice up your health with turmeric

 Feeling fired up about turmeric?
 Here’s how you can add this orange spice to your life.
-Turmeric is an affordable, convenient and tasty way to improve your well-being.

 Many grocery stores carry turmeric powder in the spice aisle.
 It can be added to curries, roasted vegetables, marinades, and more.
 Turmeric’s subtle pungency and brilliant yellow color immediately perk up a dish.